cal-weng/terminus/docs/manual/larepass/manage-olares.md

 ### Set Wi-Fi via Bluetooth

-If your Olares cannot connect to a wired network during activation, or if it's connected to a wired network that's different from your phone, you may be unable to complete activation with LarePass or perform device management tasks that require the same network (such as Wi-Fi configuration or a factory reset).
-In this situation, you can use the Bluetooth network setup feature to connect Olares to your phone's Wi-Fi network.
+If your Olares cannot connect to a wired network during activation, or if it's connected to a wired network different from your phone, activation with LarePass may fail, and you cannot perform device management tasks that require the same network (such as Wi-Fi configuration or a factory reset).
+In this case, use the Bluetooth network setup feature to connect Olares to your phone's Wi-Fi network.
  ![Bluetooth network](/images/manual/larepass/bluetooth-network.png)

 1. On the **Olares not found** page, tap the **Bluetooth network setup** option.
 LarePass will use your phone's Bluetooth to scan for the nearby Olares device.